August 24, 20216:00 p.m.–December 14, 202110:00 p.m.Zink Hall, Room 108

 trainers, safety professionals, etc.

-The IUP Division of Emergency Services Training announces the summer 2020 Emergency Medical Technician course.
+The IUP Division of Emergency Services Training announces the fall 2021 Emergency Medical Technician course.
 This program is

 primarily designed for future EMS personnel, but is appropriate for anyone who may respond to emergencies, including fire/rescue personnel, nurses, coaches, athletic trainers, safety professionals, and others.
 Participants who successfully complete